Skip to content

 The agent cannot find any flows

-• Verify the MCP server is running
+• Verify the MCP server is registered (e.g., claude mcp list for Claude Code)

 • Check that you are authenticated